spectrocloud/librarium/content/docs/04-clusters/03-edge.md

 <WarningBox>

-Edge Clusters are still in active development and subject to changes.
+Edge clusters are still in active development and are subject to changes.
 Review the Palette [release notes](/release-notes) for updates and changes.

 </WarningBox>